 Faithfulness to biblical truth and integrity of witness are more valuable than political expediency.
 (1 Corinthians 4:1-5)

 The mind of Christ determines our response to life issues; prayerfully with humility, compassion, and selflessness, speaking the truth in love.
-(Philippians 2:1-8; 2 Timothy 2:24-26)
+(2 Corinthians 1:4 God of all comfort); Philippians 2:1-8; 2 Timothy 2:24-26)

 Education remains our focus, trusting the Holy Spirit to change hearts and minds.
 (2 Timothy 2:24-26)

-We uphold the sanctity of human life because all people are created by God who intends they bear His image for time and for eternity.
+We uphold the sanctity of human life because all people are created and redeemed by God who intends they bear His image for time and for eternity.
 (John 10:10)

 Structure and Relationships